 So what can we do to stop the simmer?

 Fluctuations in estrogen levels may directly cause irritability.
-Estrogen affects production of serotonin, norepinephrine, and dopamine, our feel-good hormones, so when estrogen levels decline, so do the happy hormones.
+Menopause can cause moodswings because estrogen affects production of serotonin, norepinephrine, and dopamine, our feel-good hormones, so when estrogen levels decline, so do the happy hormones.

-Hormonal changes also indirectly cause irritability by impacting sleep, taking a toll on our sex lives, causing us to have more headaches, and generally setting us up to feel less than our happy, vibrant selves some days.
+Hormonal changes also indirectly cause irritability by impacting sleep with menopause nightsweats or hot flashes, taking a toll on our sex lives, causing us to have more headaches, and generally setting us up to feel less than our happy, vibrant selves some days.

-Finally, in some ways, this can be a uniquely irritating phase of life: the collision of raising teens and caring for aging parents can tax our time and patience.
+Finally, in some ways, this can be a uniquely irritatingmenopause midlife phase: the collision of raising teens and caring for aging parents can tax our time and patience.
 We likely have greater responsibility at work, and our relationships may not feel as stable and supportive as previously.
 So some irritation is natural and expected, and while it may not be pleasant, it may not all be the fault of our hormones.

 While the source of our irritations may be at least partially out of our control (teens will be teens and hormones will be hormones), we can take steps to manage our reactions to triggers better.